 The first mountain I climbed in the Scenic Rim region was Mt Cordeaux with an extra section added on up to Bare Rock.
-The Mt Cordeaux trails leads through beautiful lush rainforest before the trees thin out and you’re lead up to a rocky outcrop with expansive views over the surrounding mountains, Fassifern Valley and out to Moogerah Dam.
+The Mt Cordeaux trail leads through beautiful lush rainforest before the trees thin out and you’re lead up to a rocky outcrop with expansive views over the surrounding mountains, Fassifern Valley and out to Moogerah Dam.

 To reach Bare Rock, head through exposed grassy hills and then into rainforest over a well-maintained trail.

-Bare Rock offers another rocky outcrop providing a view on the other side of Mt Cordeaux and surrounded by enchanting mossy trees.
+Bare Rock offers another rocky outcrop providing a view on the other side of Mt Cordeaux and is surrounded by enchanting mossy trees.

 Microadventure report: Summit Mt Mitchell and Mt Cordeaux

-# 2 Mt.
-Mitchell
+# 2 Mt Mitchell